 - Crowding or spacing of 10 mm or more, in either the maxillary or mandibular arch (excluding 3rd molars).

 House of Delegates Policy Manual of the American Association of Orthodontists, 3-95 H, Amended May 6, 2019

-House of Delegates Policy Manual of the American Association of Orthodontists, 29-19 H, Amended May 6, 2019
+House of Delegates Policy Manual of the American Association of Orthodontists, 29-19 H, Adopted May 6, 2019